 Recommendation: Organisations should consider which fields within the address book are sensitive, and configure the synchronisation policy accordingly.

 4.10 GFE calendar alerts

 The GFE client provides its own calendar, which is stored within the encrypted application container.
-This data is not available to other applications unless they are built with the GD framework, and access is permitted by enterprise policy.
+This data is not available to other applications unless they are built with the GD framework, and access is permitted by policy.

 When a reminder is set for a calendar appointment and this reminder is triggered, the GFE client triggers a device popup message.
 This message can either display the appointment details or use a generic alert instructing users to open the GFE client for actual appointment details.

 Recommendation: Organisations should consider whether calendar appointment information is sensitive, and configure the calendar alert policy accordingly.